RobWelbourn/click-to-call/README.md

 ### Microphone permissions

 Microphone permission state may be `granted`, `denied` or `prompt`.
 When encountering a new website that wants to use the microphone, the state will be `prompt`, where the user is prompted to grant access to the system's microphone.
 To improve the user experience, you should check the microphone permission before attempting to make a call, and that is what the sample code does.
-There is an additional possibility, that the system has no microphone available; in this case, we add another state, `notFound`.
+There is also the possibility that the system has no microphone available.

 See [Working with microphones](https://www.twilio.com/docs/voice/sdks/javascript/best-practices#working-with-microphones-and-getusermedia).